-Insurance… not one of the most exciting details one discusses when planning a wedding, but I would argue, it is one of the most important components of protecting your investment and offering you peace of mind as you plan your special celebration.
-I know it’s a lot to read, but take some time to carefully read this post and then talk to your insurance broker about your options, you’ll be so glad you did.
+Insurance…this topic is not one of the most exciting details one discusses when planning a wedding, but I would argue that it is one of the most important components of protecting your investment and offering you peace of mind as you plan & host your special celebration.
+Our friends at Nuptial helped to write this blog.
+Justin and his team at Nuptial help couples around the country understand how risk related to their wedding might affect them, and how to protect against it.

+A vendor, or provider of the related service that caused the injury (the bartender, the caterer, the band/DJ, or the fireworks provider), is the first in line for exposure, as a result of their work.
 At French’s Point, we require all providers on your wedding team to provide proof of liability protection for this reason.
-As long as the provider has this insurance, you as the client of that service, are now second in line for exposure.
+The provider has this insurance, but as the client of that service, you are generally second in line for the exposure.
 This is why it is critical that not only do your vendors have liability insurance but that you have liability insurance, too.

-If the insurance claim exceeds the value of coverage in the provider’s liability policy, you are now exposed for the balance of the claim and your liability insurance will cover that exposure up to your chosen limit.
-This will protect you from personal exposure.
+If the insurance claim exceeds the value of coverage in the provider’s liability policy, you are likely now exposed for the balance of the claim and your liability insurance may cover that exposure up to your chosen limit.
+This will help to limit your personal exposure.

 After you, your venue is third in line for liability exposure resulting from a claim.
 French’s Point has liability protection, but we want to limit our exposure as much as possible, as should you.
-You can obtain general and liquor liability protection from many sources.
-You can often get it as a rider on an existing homeowners or renters policy or you can get it from Event Helper.
-You can also obtain this coverage from our insurance partner United Insurance.
+You must obtain general and liquor liability protection from our event insurance partner, Nuptial.

-As is the case with many venues, if you are serving alcohol at your French’s Point wedding, you must obtain Host Liquor Liability Insurance for $1,000,000 of coverage for each day of your reservation.
+As is the case with many venues, if you are serving alcohol at your French’s Point wedding, you need Host Liquor Liability Insurance for each day of your reservation.
 This type of insurance covers you (again, up to a limit) if someone is injured or something gets damaged due to alcohol consumption or activities related to it.
-For your French’s Point celebration, you must provide proof of liability insurance coverage during the service periods selected for your events to the site manager no later than 14 days prior to the date of the event.
+The good news here is that your policy will automatically include this coverage at no cost to you.

-I strongly encourage all couples to purchase a general wedding insurance policy to cover the cost of contracts resulting from cancellation, postponement, or to provide relief from unanticipated costs should you need to replace a contracted vendor because they cannot perform.
+At French’s Point, this coverage is required for our clients, but I strongly encourage all couples to add a cancellation and postponement policy to cover the cost of contracts resulting from cancellation, postponement, lost deposits, damaged or stolen items, or to provide relief from unanticipated costs should you need to replace a contracted vendor because they cannot perform.

-Policies for wedding cancelation or lost deposits are priced according to the total wedding budget.
-They typically start at around $100, according to WedSafe.com.
+Policies for wedding cancellation or lost deposits are priced according to the total wedding budget.
+They typically start at around $200.
 The total wedding investment – how much you spend on the gown, the ring, deposits for the venue and other services, etc. – is essentially your level of risk should something go wrong.
-The insurance is an affordable way to obtain much more fool-proof protection.
+Insurance is an affordable way to obtain much more fool-proof protection.

-If your wedding investment is equal to or greater than the price of your car, a relatively pricey asset for which you presumably have insurance, I encourage you to explore wedding coverage.
+If your wedding investment is equal to or greater than the price of your car, a relatively pricey asset for which you presumably have insurance, I encourage you to explore wedding cancellation and postponement coverage.
 In the end, you will likely decide that the financial risk involved justifies the expense.

 Owner, French’s Point